 Those of us who ride do so for the joy of it, or because we have a competitive streak that needs to be fed.
 The hum of the tires, the wind whistling through your helmet, the sights and sounds of the road or trail, the satisfaction of a ride well ridden.
 That’s it.

 The spring season is on us.
 Let’s just ride and enjoy ourselves.
 Pay more attention to the wonder that we can all do so after all the years that we’ve put on our own frames, let alone the bike frames.
 It’s just a kick.
-Ride on!by papa
+Ride on!by papa with no comments yet

 The new issue of Velo landed in my mailbox today.
 Always an interesting read.
 The road season is upon us, and Velo makes a few predictions at the front end of each season.
 Last years predictions didn’t fare so well.